jerturowetz/notes/to-do.md

 # Jer's To-Do List

-into the badlands
+- tv show: into the badlands

-- Change battery in stud finder
 - Drop table at Irene's
 - hair cut
 - Drop off box at women shelter